MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/administration/site-mailbox-retirement-faq.md

 ## Can I keep the folder structure since Microsoft 365 Groups don't support multiple folders?

-Site mailboxes supported multiple subfolders, but Microsoft 365 Groups don't support the folder structure.
-If you need to retain multi folder structure from site mailbox, you should export the site mailbox data and import the data to a shared mailbox.
-To learn more about the detailed steps, see [How do I bulk import the site mailbox PST files to a shared mailbox?](#how-do-i-bulk-import-the-site-mailbox-pst-files-to-a-shared-mailbox)
+Site mailboxes support multiple subfolders, but Microsoft 365 Groups don't support the folder structure.
+To keep the folder structure from a site mailbox, export the site mailbox data, and then import the data to a shared mailbox.
+For more information about the steps, see [How do I bulk import the site mailbox PST files to a shared mailbox?](#how-do-i-bulk-import-the-site-mailbox-pst-files-to-a-shared-mailbox)

 [Back to top](#summary)